Dangerous Wisdom

 We could refer to this as making learners (and teachers) into full participants in reality, in accord with the meaning of “mystical participation”.
 Any education calling itself “transformative,” but lacking these sorts of shifts, should rethink its name.

 The mention of “mysticism” may put some readers off.
 We should focus on Huxley’s mention of “the technique of the mystics for transcending personality through increasing awareness of ultimate reality.”
-Transcending the ego appears as part of a spiritual orientation to life.
-Even the most mundane sort of commitment there—for instance, submitting to reason and evidence—puts us in a position of having to transcend our ego.
+Transcending the deeply ingrained limiting beliefs we have about ourselves appears as part of any holistic spiritual orientation to life.
+We leave so much of our potential trapped in stubborn beliefs.

-The values most people hold most dear all demand transcendence of the ego: Love, compassion, kindness, benevolence, wisdom, creativity, justice, critical thinking.
+And yet, all of the values most people hold most dear demand transcendence of the ego and its limiting notions: Love, compassion, kindness, benevolence, wisdom, creativity, justice, critical thinking.
 We find ourselves needing to serve or participate in something greater than ourselves—and indeed this seems to come with the nature of reality itself, for in participating in the nature of reality—the nature of mind, life, and Cosmos—we participate in something that transcends the ego.

 Reading these lines from Huxley reaffirmed my growing admiration for, and understanding of, philosophers properly characterized as mystics, including Dōgen and Plato, and even including aspiring mystics like Nietzsche and (in his own way) Dewey.
 It seems to me that Huxley needed to emphasize that we must fully integrate Alexander’s discoveries with those of the mystics.
 Wisdom-based learning arises from this integration.